Dai Shogi (Large Shogi)

 Along with Sho Shogi (small Shogi) and Chu Shogi (middle Shogi) it formed a trio under which Shogi was actually differentiated in Middle Age Japan.
 At a time, it seems that it was the most prestigious sort as the word Shogi by itself was actually meaning Dai Shogi.

-Experts believe now that Chu Shogi was created from Dai Shogi by dropping 8 (less interesting) pieces and giving the Lion more power.
+Experts believe now that Chu Shogi was created from Dai Shogi by dropping 8 (less interesting) pieces.

 Many thanks to Steve Evans too, author of Shogi Variants freeware, Jess Rudolph and Peter Banaschak from whom I borrowed few illustrations and lines of text.